-Suffering from cancer and diabetes, a Virginia inmate died of covid-19 just months before his release
+Suffering from cancer and diabetes, a Virginia inmate died of covid-19 just months before his release date

 “A great deal of work goes into the review process,” Kinney’s statement read.
 “For example, the offenders’ files must be audited to ensure no offender is released when he has additional time pending in a Virginia court, and offenders’ home plans must be approved.”

-Asmar was serving a five-and-a-half year term for identity theft and for violating probation on an earlier drug conviction.
+Asmar was serving a 5½ -year term for identity theft and for violating probation on an earlier drug conviction.
 Howell said he had been in and out of prison for years because of issues related to a heroin addiction.
 Asmar was scheduled to be released in August 2021.

 Howell said her final conversation with Asmar was last week.
 He told her he had tested positive for the coronavirus.
 He said he had headaches, muscle pain and the ice in the water he drank tasted like metal.
 Problems with taste and smell are a common symptom of covid-19.
 Howell said he told her he was receiving little treatment for the coronavirus.

-In the months leading up to his own illness, Asmar was terrified of covid-19, as he watched inmates around him die from the coronavirus or be rushed to the hospital, Howell said.
+In the months leading up to his own illness, Asmar was terrified of covid-19, as he watched inmates around him die of the coronavirus or be rushed to the hospital, Howell said.

 “He was scared,” Howell said.
 “This was a grown man, 67 years old.
-He said, ‘Maudie, I’m afraid.’”
+He said, ‘Maudie, I’m afraid.’ ”

 Before Asmar’s death, the ACLU 0f Virginia pointed to his case as an example of how it contended the VADOC was failing to meet the terms of a settlement of a lawsuit by 27 Virginia prisoners that called for stronger protections against covid-19 and quicker releases for the medically compromised and others.
 It was the second time the ACLU had complained the VADOC wasn’t living up to the terms of the deal.
 The VADOC disputed that characterization in a response.